Code-Institute-Submissions/MDA-TimeBank-App/README.md

 list updated & .txt storage
 list objects (sets?) required updated as challenged progressed and made composite at end.
 Suited best

+User feedback
+Required ajax as logging scores and HTTP requests were forcing page reload.
+Messy user experience and poor functionality (fade-ins)
+Could not use Flask's Flash method to show scores back, so used jquery Flask method was used to thank people for registering

 Testing Methodology:
     when code developed and dependent on files, run it in replit with hypothetical variables, lists using python print() function in Command Line to monitor outputs of code between functions